imnltsa/ios15tether/README.md

 ***Note: Please make sure you are using the repositories listed above.
 Using outdated / modified forks / binaries can and will make it so this guide doesn't work.
 These tools MUST be under the $PATH environment variable.***

 You will need an `.shsh2` blob from your device.
 For simplicity sake, you can use [blobsaver](https://github.com/airsquared/blobsaver) (download and install the `.dmg` from releases).
 Connect your device, read the ECID from the device, and press "Go".
-Once finished, take the `.shsh2` with the latest i(Pad)OS version listed from the directory listed (may be `~/Blobs`), copy it to your working directory, and rename it to `shsh.shsh2`. ***You cannot use a blob dumped from your device (aka. an 'onboard' blob)***.
+Once finished, take the `.shsh2` with the latest i(Pad)OS version listed from the directory listed (may be `~/Blobs`), copy it to your working directory, and rename it to `shsh.shsh2`. ***You cannot use a blob dumped from your device (aka. an "onboard" blob)***.
 Blobs from blobsaver work just fine.

 ## Obtaining Activation Records
 ***[Back to Table of Contents](#table-of-contents)***